Next Level Dog Training

 Persistent Behavioural Problems

-Lack of Response to Traditional Training Methods
+Lack of Progress with Traditional Training

-Excessive Energy or Hyperactivity
+Hyperactivity or Excessive Energy

 Difficulty with Basic Commands